cmangos/mangos-classic/CONTRIBUTING.md

 * Make sure you have a [Forum account](http://cmangos.net)
 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Fork the CMaNGOS repository on Github (This way you will get informed about changes by github)
+* Watch the CMaNGOS repository on GitHub (This way you will get informed about changes by GitHub)
+* Optionally: Fork the CMaNGOS repository on GitHub in order to be able to publish own changes and create pull requests with them (see below for details)

 You can help us developing the core by (at least!)
 * Giving Feedback on Bugs